pngwn/svelte-adapter/README.md

 ### Vue

-The Vue-Svelte adapter is a named import: `toVue`.
+The Vue-Svelte adapter is the default export from `svelte-adpater/vue`.

 Using the adapter is very straight-forward, the adapter is a Higher Order Component that takes a Svelte component and returns a Vue component.
 The below example assumes your are compiling Svelte components as they are imported using webpack or rollup.
 If not, just import the compiled javascript file instead.